Skip to main content

 2026 Story

 The JGR O'Reilly story in 2026 is an internal hierarchy: four cars with four different purposes, all working toward the organization's annual championship calculus.
-Jones (8th in points) provides the veteran stability and Dash 4 Cash eligibility the team wants.
-Sawalich has already won — Rockingham was his first national-series victory at 19 years old.
-Gray has the raw pace (39 laps led, one pole) but hasn't yet converted it into a consistent top-10 streak.
-And Crews, who turned 18 on March 30 and lifted his age-based eligibility restrictions, is in the earliest innings of a full-time campaign.
+Jones provides the veteran stability and Dash 4 Cash eligibility the team wants.
+Sawalich won at Rockingham — his first national-series victory at 19 years old.
+Gray broke through at the Kansas Lottery 300 on April 18 for his first O'Reilly Series win, with crew chief Jason Ratcliff's short-pit call setting up the result.
+Crews, who turned 18 on March 30 and lifted his age-based eligibility restrictions, has run a four-race top-five streak through Texas — including a fourth at Texas on May 2 that delivered the year's final $100,000 Dash 4 Cash bonus, his first career D4C payout.

 Two DNFs apiece for Sawalich and Gray through eight races are the primary obstacle between JGR and a deeper points grip.
 Clean races from both cars would push the organization's cumulative standings presence significantly higher.